github-changelog-generator/github-changelog-generator/README.md

 ### Params
 Type `github_changelog_generator --help` for detailed usage.

-    Usage: changelog_generator [options]
+     Usage: github_changelog_generator [options]
-    -u, --user [USER]                         Username of the owner of target GitHub repo -p, --project [PROJECT]                   Name of project on GitHub -t, --token [TOKEN]                       To make more than 50 requests per hour your GitHub token required.
-You can generate it here: https://github.com/settings/tokens/new
+        -u, --user [USER]                Username of the owner of target GitHub repo -p, --project [PROJECT]          Name of project on GitHub -t, --token [TOKEN]              To make more than 50 requests per hour your GitHub token is required.
+You can generate it at: https://github.com/settings/tokens/new
         -f, --date-format [FORMAT]       Date format.
-Default is %d/%m/%y -o, --output [NAME]                       Output file.
-Default is CHANGELOG.md --[no-]verbose                        Run verbosely.
-Default is true
-        --[no-]issues                         Include closed issues to changelog.
-Default is true --[no-]issues-wo-labels               Include closed issues without labels to changelog.
-Default is true --[no-]pr-wo-labels                   Include pull requests without labels to changelog.
-Default is true --[no-]pull-requests                  Include pull-requests to changelog.
+Default is %Y-%m-%d -o, --output [NAME]              Output file.
+Default is CHANGELOG.md --[no-]issues                Include closed issues in changelog.
+Default is true --[no-]issues-wo-labels      Include closed issues without labels in changelog.
+Default is true --[no-]pr-wo-labels          Include pull requests without labels in changelog.
+Default is true --[no-]pull-requests         Include pull-requests in changelog.
 Default is true --[no-]filter-by-milestone   Use milestone to detect when issue was resolved.
 Default is true --[no-]author                Add author of pull-request in the end.
 Default is true --unreleased-only            Generate log from unreleased closed issues only.
             --[no-]unreleased            Add to log unreleased closed issues.
-Default is true --[no-]compare-link                   Include compare link between older version and newer version.
-Default is true --include-labels  x,y,z               Issues only with that labels will be included to changelog.
+Default is true --unreleased-label [label]   Add to log unreleased closed issues.
+Default is true --[no-]compare-link          Include compare link (Full Changelog) between older version and newer version.
+Default is true
+            --include-labels  x,y,z      Only issues with the specified labels will be included in the changelog.
 Default is 'bug,enhancement'
-        --exclude-labels  x,y,z               Issues with that labels will be always excluded from changelog.
+            --exclude-labels  x,y,z      Issues with the specified labels will be always excluded from changelog.
 Default is 'duplicate,question,invalid,wontfix'
-        --max-issues [NUMBER]                 Max number of issues to fetch from GitHub.
-Default is unlimited.
-        --github-site [URL]                   The Enterprise Github site on which your project is hosted.
+            --between-tags  x,y,z        Change log will be filled only between specified tags --exclude-tags  x,y,z        Change log will be exclude specified tags --max-issues [NUMBER]        Max number of issues to fetch from GitHub.
+Default is unlimited --github-site [URL]          The Enterprise Github site on which your project is hosted.
             --github-api [URL]           The enterprise endpoint to use for your Github API.
+            --simple-list                Create simple list from issues and pull requests.
+Default is false.
+            --future-release [RELEASE-VERSION]
-        --future-release [RELEASE-VERSION]    Put the unreleased changes in the specified release number.
+                                         Put the unreleased changes in the specified release number.
+            --[no-]verbose               Run verbosely.
+Default is true
         -v, --version                    Print version number
         -h, --help                       Displays Help

 ### GitHub token